$45 per hour; $30 per hour for low-income; other fee assistance available

 Robin Baskette is a freelance proofreader, copy editor, and writer.
 She has a background in engineering and math education.
 She started her own consulting business, where her work includes editing, technical writing, and education writing.
 She is a graduate of Purdue University and Eastern Kentucky University.
 Robin has published magazine articles and she is working on a young adult novel.

-Robin is available for mentoring in the following areas: general writing skills, proofreading and editing, and non-fiction (memoir, articles, academic papers, and technical writing).
+Robin is available for mentoring in: general writing skills, proofreading and editing, and non-fiction (memoir, articles, academic papers, and technical writing).

 If you are interested in meeting with Robin, send her an e-mail.